SpodoY/WebEngineeringBase/README.md

 ### Tasks

 * Accessibility Checks:
-    * (2) **Color**: Test the current color contrast (text/background), report the results of the test, and then fix them by changing the assigned colors.
+    * (2) **Color**: Test the current color contrast (text/background), report the results of the test, and then fix ✅ them by changing the assigned colors.
     * (2) **Semantic HTML**: Report on what happens when you try to navigate the page using a screen reader.
-Fix those navigation issues.
+Fix those navigation issues. ✅
     * (2) **Audio**: The ``<audio>`` player isn't accessible to hearing impaired people — can you add some kind of accessible alternative for these users?
     * (2) **Forms**:
         * The ``<input>`` element in the search form at the top could do with a label, but we don't want to add a visible text label that would potentially spoil the design and isn't really needed by sighted users.
-Fix this issue by adding a label that is only accessible to screen readers.
+Fix this issue by adding a label that is only accessible to screen readers. ✅
         * The two ``<input>`` elements in the comment form have visible text labels, but they are not unambiguously associated with their labels — how do you achieve this?
-Note that you'll need to update some of the CSS rule as well.
+Note that you'll need to update some of the CSS rule as well. ✅
     * (2) **Comment Section**: The show/hide comment control button is not currently keyboard-accessible.
-Can you make it keyboard accessible, both in terms of focusing it using the tab key, and activating it using the return key?
+Can you make it keyboard accessible, both in terms of focusing it using the tab key, and activating it using the return key? ✅
     * (4) **The table**: The data table is not currently very accessible — it is hard for screen reader users to associate data rows and columns together, and the table also has no kind of summary to make it clear what it shows.
-Can you add some features to your HTML to fix this problem?
+Can you add some features to your HTML to fix this problem? ✅

 * (6) Create a web component for the "Add comment" section.
-Use te shadow DOM and <code>template</code> syntax to encapsulate all related styles inside the component.
+Use te shadow DOM and <code>template</code> syntax to encapsulate all related styles inside the component. ✅

 >
+> ### Color Contrast
+> Since I already re-did the css in playground #2 most of the color contrast issues are already fixed.
+However, I found one issue with the Go! button in the search form.
+The color contrast was only at 3.8:1 instead of 4.5:1.
+Since wave pointed it out for me, it was an easy fix just toning down the button color and it's hover state.
+> ### Semantic HTML
+> I had quite some issues navigating the page.
+A lot of stuff had no helpful text for screen readers or was just not focusable at all.
+I also
+> had some weird focus order with the audio player often being the first element in the tab order.
+It's also hard to navigate without to the main content without having to tab through the navigation.
+I fixed all of that by adding a skip link to the top of the page and adding some focus styles to the elements.
+I also added a few aria-labels to make it a bit more clear what the elements are for.
+The most used aria-labels I used are `aria-label`, `aria-labelledby` and `role`.
+To read up more about roles and aria-labels you can check out [MDN's documentation](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Reference/Roles).
+One last thing I noticed was that there is a difference in detail when navigating using tab vs using the arrow keys.
+One weird thing is the aria-required attribute on the name input field as I thought just required was enough...?
+> To round off all those changes I also added some information in my `.ts` files for the comment section (yes I skipped the bears file)
+> ### Audio
+>
+> ### Forms
+> I basically just added a `role="form"` to the form element and added `aria-labelledby` to the search form.
+I also put some `<label>` elements in the comment form to make it clear what the fields are for and referenced them using `aria-labelledby` and `aria-describedby` and `ref` attributes.
+> ### Comment Section
+> I already created a shadow-component in Playground #2 and just added aria-labels where I saw fit.
+I also added a `tabindex="0"` to the comments so you can tab through them.
+Apart from that... nothing special.
+> ### The table
+> To make a better experience using the table I first added a `role="table"` to the table element and a caption that is only visible to screen readers.
+All `<th>` elements got a `scope="col"` attribute and each first element in a `<tr>` got a `scope="row"` attribute and became `<th scope="row">`.
+I also added `aria-rowcount="2"` to the table to make it clear that there are two rows in the table.
+The section of the table also got a description using the `h2` and `aria-labelledby` attributes.
-> _Present your findings here..._
+>
 >

 ## 4. Migrate to a Frontend Framework